quintans/eventsourcing/README.md

 On the projection side it is the same as before, but now with the extra care to not process already delivered events.
 This is accomplished by ignoring events that are lesser or equal than the last handled event.

 If the projection restarts, it will just start listening to the event bus from the last event.

+Depending on the rate of events being written in the event store, the poller may not be able to keep up and becomes a bottleneck.
+When this happens we need to create more polling services that don't overlap when polling event.
+Overlapping can be avoided by filtering over metadata.
+Events can be stored with with generic labels, that in turn can be used to filter the events.
+Care should be taken so that we don't save contradicting labels in an aggregate.

 ### Replay